shalikadulaj/IoT-Mini-Project-1/README.md

 ### Border Router

 A broader router is used to propagate public IPv6 addresses across the local network, facilitating the connection between the FIT IOT-LAB M3 sensor node and AWS services.
 In the assignment, we have used the [Border-router](https://www.iot-lab.info/learn/tutorials/riot/riot-public-ipv6-m3/) example provided by the FIT IOT-LAB.
+In this project, we are using a separate FIT IOT-LAB-M3 board for the border router setup.

 ![Screenshot 2023-12-13 at 17 15 30](https://github.com/shalikadulaj/IoT-Mini-Project-1/assets/153508129/ccf00e39-a42f-46b4-902c-ee3c116c1a1b)